Victory Parkway Improvement Project

 Eden Park Drive • View of existing crosswalk and current lane configuration adjacent to Krohn Conservatory

-The City of Cincinnati Department of Transportation & Engineering is implementing a comprehensive safety improvement project along Victory Parkway between East McMillan Street and Martin Drive.
+The City of Cincinnati Department of Transportation & Engineering (DOTE) is implementing a multi-phase safety improvement project along Victory Parkway focused on improving safety, traffic operations, and connectivity for all roadway users.

 The project extends approximately one mile along Victory Parkway between Taft Rd and Martin Drive.
 The street will be repaved and restriped to include one travel lane in each direction and a center turn lane.
 This street design has successfully reduced speeding in other neighborhoods.
 The project will also include several other improvements designed to make the area safer for pedestrians, bicyclists, and drivers.